JuliaAPlavin/IntervalUnions.jl/README.md

 # IntervalUnions.jl

 Extend [IntervalSets.jl](https://github.com/JuliaMath/IntervalSets.jl) with _interval unions_ -- unions of disjoint intervals.
+Not all operations are type-stable for now, this is subject to further improvements.

 ## Examples